-- Cortical renal scintigraphy detects the amount of functioning kidney tissue through images taken with a gamma camera approximately three hours after the injection of a radiotracer.
+- Renal cortical scintigraphy detects the amount of functioning renal cortical tissue through images taken with a gamma camera approximately two hours after radiopharmaceutical injection.

-- Renal perfusion and function imaging examines blood flow to the kidneys and identifies potential narrowing of the renal arteries.
-Through a series of images taken over 20 to 30 minutes immediately after radiotracer injection, it also helps determine how well the kidneys are functioning.
+- Renal perfusion and functional imaging examines blood flow to the kidneys and identifies potential narrowing of the renal arteries.
+Through a series of images taken over 20 to 30 minutes immediately after radiopharmaceutical injection, it also helps determine how well the kidneys are working.

-- Diuretic renal scintigraphy detects kidney blockages through images taken before and after the introduction of a diuretic to move urine through the kidneys.
+- Diuretic renal scintigraphy detects kidney blockages or obstruction of urine flow through images taken before and after the introduction of a diuretic to move urine through the kidneys.

-- ACE-inhibitor renal scintigraphy helps determine if the cause of a patient's high blood pressure is coming from the kidneys by comparing kidney images before and after taking a blood pressure medication called an "ACE-inhibitor."
+- ACE-inhibitor renal scintigraphy helps determine if the cause of a patient's high blood pressure is coming from the kidneys, due to narrowing of the renal artery or arteries, by comparing kidney images before and after taking a blood pressure medication called an "ACE-inhibitor."